leemacaulay/spooky/README.md

 spooky is a hauntingly convoluted way to:

-- host a [Ghost](add ghost link) blog in a Docker container;
+- host a [Ghost](https://ghost.org/) blog in a Docker container;
-- run its database using [Mariadb](add mariadb link) in another container;
+- run its database using MySQL compatible [MariaDB](https://mariadb.org/) in another container;
-- and serve it on a reverse proxy using [Traefik](add traefik link) with HTTPS provided by Letsencrypt
+- and serve it on a reverse proxy using [Traefik](https://traefik.io/) with free HTTPS provided by [Let's Encrypt](https://letsencrypt.org/).

+This is hosting my personal portfolio site, lmcly.fyi.

+I put this together in a few hours on a bank holiday weekend by judiciously borrowing from other people's tutorials or blog posts.

+I can't offer support, because I'm _just a journalist that knows how to google search error messages_, but I'll help where I can.

 ## Configuration

 spooky is mostly configured with .env files.
 These live in the `ghost` and `traefik` folders.
 You only really need to change `MYSQL_ROOT_PASSWORD`, `MYSQL_PASSWORD`, `GHOST_DOMAIN`.
 Even, `TRAEFIK_MONITOR_DOMAIN` is optional, but nice to have.

+These are all written as key-value pairs: `GHOST_DOMAIN=example.com`

 Here's what you need to know:

 ##### ghost/.env

-env                 | default     | optional/mandatory
+env                 | defaults    | notes
 --------------------|-------------|-------------------
 MYSQL_ROOT_PASSWORD | changeme    |
 MYSQL_DATABASE      | db          |